Revised

 Crops

-Tenants, who have been given legal notice to vacate before planting, may not have the benefit of the doctrine.
+Tenants who have been given legal notice to vacate before planting may not have the benefit of the doctrine.
 For example, if the landlord gives the tenant notice on Sept.
 1 to vacate on Feb.
 28 of the following year, the tenant may not be able to recover winter wheat planted on Oct.
 15.

 Condition of premises

-In the absence of a covenant for the tenant to repair, the tenant is not liable for ordinary wear and tear of the premises.
-The tenant’s obligation is, in effect, an implied covenant or promise not to commit waste and to return the premises to the landlord at the end of the term unimpaired by the negligence.
-Another clause in the law prevents the tenant from committing gross negligence on the property.
-This has been interpreted to mean lessening the value of the landlord’s property.
-This can be hard to prove unless it is obvious (e.g., all trees removed from property, etc.).
+In a lease agreement that does not include a covenant for the tenant to repair, the tenant is not liable for ordinary wear and tear of the premises.
+The tenant’s obligation is, in effect, an implied covenant, or promise, to not commit waste and to return the premises to the landlord at the end of the term unimpaired by negligence.
+However, it is important for the tenant to be mindful that the landlord may expect that the tenant will provide some basic level of maintenance, such as mowing and maintaining waterways and ditches.
+These expectations should be discussed and agreed upon at the beginning of the lease term.

 Insurance